-One way that I find helpful when working towards my savings goals is to have a visual tracker of my progress.
-For example, I like using this printable savings tracker below to keep track of my Christmas sinking fund.
+One way that I find helpful when working towards my savings goals is to have a visual template of my progress.
+For example, I like using this printable sinking funds tracker below to keep track of my Christmas sinking fund.

 I break down my savings goal into 12 steps (1 step per month) and write the amount on each level of the Christmas tree, with my final goal amount on the top.

 I color in each level as I hit my savings goal, which is fun to do and helps me stay motivated to keep it up.

 Setting up your sinking funds doesn’t have to be hard.
 By creating your sinking funds now, this can help you reach your financial goals faster and reduce money stress.
 It’s that simple.

 We all know that we need to start saving up for Christmas or birthdays.
 But it’s easy to let things sit on the back burner because it’s months down the road and we tell ourselves that “I’ll start saving for it later”.

 Instead of letting these things sneak up on you and bust your budget, start by creating a sinking fund today so you can plan ahead and be prepared for these costs.